azadbolour/boardgame/web-ui/NOTES.md

+- On MAC got the following error after a clean npm install.

+  xcode-select: error: tool 'xcodebuild' requires Xcode, but active developer directory '/Library/Developer/CommandLineTools' is a command line tools instance

+  Reinstalled developer command line tools and the error did not go away.
+  Could not see solution.
+Decided to ignore for now.

 - Always use arrow functions when passing a component method to an inner render handler.
 Otherwise, this will be undefined when the "method" executes.